Watering

 If leaves don't recover their upright posture within four to six hours despite moist soil: some leaf cells may have died permanently.
 Remove those leaves and allow the plant to recover on the remaining healthy foliage.

 Don't overcompensate after a drought episode by watering very frequently.
-The plant needs consistent moisture going forward, not heavy saturation as a correction.
+The plant needs consistent moisture going forward, not heavy saturation as a correction — resume checking the soil every three to four days rather than watering daily out of guilt.

 Prevention

-• Check the soil every three to four days — peace lily gives you ample warning before drought becomes damaging
+• Get in the habit of pressing a finger into the topsoil a couple times a week — peace lily gives ample warning before drought becomes damaging

 • Water when the top inch dries, not after the plant collapses